2014 Formula One World Championship

-Lewis Hamilton won his second World Drivers' Championship in his second season with Mercedes.
+Lewis Hamilton won his second of seven World Drivers' Championship in his second season with Mercedes.
+His first title since 2008.

 Hamilton's teammate Nico Rosberg finished second in the Drivers' Championship and won the inaugural Pole Trophy.

-Daniel Ricciardo finished in third place, driving for Red Bull Racing.
+Daniel Ricciardo finished in third place, in his first year driving for Red Bull Racing.

 Mercedes won their first Constructors' Championship, the first of eight consecutive, with the Mercedes F1 W05 Hybrid.

-Red Bull Racing finished second in the Constructors' Championship with the Red Bull RB10.
+Red Bull Racing, the defending Constructors' Champions, finished second in the Constructors' Championship with the Red Bull RB10.

 Williams finished third in the Constructors' Championship with the Williams FW36.

 The 2014 FIA Formula One World Championship was the 68th season of FIA Formula One motor racing.
 It featured the 65th Formula One World Championship, a motor racing championship for Formula One cars, recognised by the sport's governing body, the Fédération Internationale de l'Automobile (FIA), as the highest class of competition for open-wheel racing cars.
 The season commenced in Australia on 16 March and concluded in Abu Dhabi on 23 November.
 In the nineteen Grands Prix of the season, a total of eleven teams and twenty-four drivers competed for the World Drivers' and World Constructors' championships.
 The season was the first Formula One season since to see an accident with fatal consequences as Jules Bianchi died on 17 July 2015 after spending nine months in a coma following a crash at the 2014 Japanese Grand Prix.

 In 2014, the championship saw the introduction of a revised engine formula, in which the 2.4-litre V8 engine configuration—previously used between and —was replaced with a new formula specifying a 1.6-litre (97.6 cu in) turbocharged V6 engine that incorporated an energy recovery system into its build.
 The 2014 calendar featured substantial revisions from the 2013 season; the Russian Grand Prix (held the first time in a century) was held at the Sochi Autodrom, and the Austrian Grand Prix was revived with the race held at the Red Bull Ring in Spielberg.
 The Indian Grand Prix was put on hiatus before being removed from the schedule entirely along with the Korean Grand Prix.

 Sebastian Vettel started the season as defending World Drivers' Champion having secured his fourth consecutive Drivers' title the previous season at the 2013 Indian Grand Prix.
 His team, Infiniti Red Bull Racing, also started the season as defending World Constructors' Champions having secured its fourth consecutive Constructors' title last season at the same Grand Prix in which its lead driver secured his title.